dazacher/README-Generator/README.md

 * Questions
     * [Picture](#picture) Due you want your profile picture?
     * [Email](#email) Do you want your GitHub email?

 ### Author

-The author of this project is: Dee Ann Scanniello
+The author of this project is: The Author has chosen not to show their name.

 ### Title